Timurid War of Succession: Conflict

 Timur died while on a campaign against the Ming Empire on 17 February 1405, in Farab.
 Due to the lack of territorial cohesion and proper governance, the empire disintegrated into many small principalities following his death, but these would be close to reunited following the conclusion of the succession war.

 Khalil Sultan proclaimed himself emperor at Tashkent soon after Timur's death and seized the royal treasury, as well as Timur's imperial capital Samarkand.
-Soon after, Sultan Husayn Bayqara, the son of one of Timur's daughters, revoked his claim to the throne and joined his forces with Khalil Sultan.
+Soon after, Sultan Husayn, the son of one of Timur's daughters, revoked his claim to the throne and joined his forces with Khalil Sultan.
 Shah Rukh marched his army out of Herat to the Oxus river but made no offensive move against his nephew at this point.
 This was likely due to Miran Shah, Khalil Sultan's father, who posed a serious threat as he, along with his other son Abu Bakr, had led an army out of Azerbaijan in support of the younger prince.
 They were both forced to withdraw prior to joining with Khalil Sultan however, due to invasions to their rear by the Jalayirids and the Qara Qoyunlu, who took advantage of the death of the old emperor to seize territory.
 Miran Shah was killed in battle in 1408 whilst attempting to repel the invaders, with Abu Bakr dying similarly the year after.

 On 13 May 1409, Shah Rukh would capture Samarkand, his home city, and instate Ulugh Beg, his eldest son, as governor of Transoxiana with little bloodshed.